Thu 04 Dec 2025 04:48

 ARE RUGBY GLOVES/MITTS RECOMMENDED?

-Rugby gloves/mitts have no safety benefits so they are purely optional; although, woolly gloves are not allowed as they can be slippery when trying to catch a ball.
+Rugby gloves/mitts have no safety benefits so they are purely optional; although, full finger or woolly gloves are not allowed as they can be slippery when trying to catch a ball.

 WHAT BOOTS ARE RECOMMENDED?